vhbcet/Hedef-Image-Optimizer-for-Wodpress/readme.txt

 == Installation ==

-1. Upload the `nextgen-image-optimizer` folder to the `/wp-content/plugins/` directory,
+1. Upload the `hedef-image-optimizer` folder to the `/wp-content/plugins/` directory,
    or install it via the WordPress.org plugin repository (when available).
 2. Activate the plugin through the **Plugins** menu in WordPress.
 3. Go to **Settings → Image Optimizer** to configure: